Astable multivibrator using NAND gates

 – The output logic states of the gates are always opposite to those shown with the LEDs.

-– The LED lights when the gate output is a low logic level.
+– LED turns on when the gate output is in a logic low state.

 The oscillation frequency of this circuit depends on the values of resistors R1 and R2 and capacitors C1 and C2.